 - Consider User Feedback Provided after Prototyping

-Generally, an app has to perform on various platforms and devices.
+Generally, an app has to perform on various platforms, operating systems, and mobile devices .
 If an app passes all the tests for Android, it does not mean the app will perform great on iOS too.
 Every platform has different standards and the app needs to fit all of them.
 Even if it’s meant for a particular platform, it has to be smooth on various devices.
 So, compatibility testing makes sure of that.

 Keep in mind the following: